Last Updated: February 9, 2026

 The Omnissa Provisioning Service is responsible for linking the computer to the customer specific Workspace ONE UEM Console in order to complete the MDM enrollment.

 With MDM Enrollment completed as a generic staging user, the UEM Console uses a Workspace ONE UEM Device Tag to trigger the Workspace ONE UEM Domain Join process.
 The Workspace ONE UEM Domain Join process uses Microsoft Offline Domain Join (ODJ) (djoin.exe) to complete an offline domain join.
-For those interested I explain ODJ in-depth in a different blog found here.
+For a detailed explanation of ODJ check-out my other blog found here.

-If you are joining the computer to AD, it is expected that one of the applications that must be included in this workflow is a VPN client that supports pre-login VPN.
-The reason a VPN client is required is because while the device is joined to AD via ODJ, when Windows boots to the first login screen, there is no cached credential for login so Windows needs network line-of-site to a DC in order to authenticate the user account to allow the user to sign in to Windows.
-The assumption is that the user is at home and not on the corporate network when they are receiving the laptop thus the requirement for a VPN client.
+If you are joining the computer to AD, in order to gain line-of-site to a Domain Controller, it is expected that one of the applications that must be included in this workflow is a VPN client that supports pre-login VPN.
+The reason a VPN client is required is because while the device is joined to AD via ODJ, when Windows boots to the first login screen, there is no cached credential for login, so Windows needs network line-of-site to a DC in order to authenticate the user account to allow the user to sign in to Windows.
+Remember that the end user is going to receive this computer and originally the end user was expected to be working from home, not from a corporate office.
+Post covid and with 2026 Return to office mandates you may find you no longer need a VPN for this process as your employees might be coming back into an office.

-All of the applications are coming directly from Workspace ONE UEM.
+With this process, all of the applications are coming directly from Workspace ONE UEM over the Internet.
 The process waits until all of the applications have downloaded and completed the installation as defined in the UEM Console.
 Then the computer is powered off.
 Dell boxes the computer and ships the device directly to the end-user.

 When the end-user receives the device and powers it on for the first time, the VPN client loads as the Windows Operating System is booting enabling the device the line-of-site to the domain controller which allows two things to happen: the end user is able to login to the Operating System using their AD credentials AND Workspace ONE UEM is able to switch the device registration from the generic staging user account to the end user’s account which allows user-based app and profile assignments to be triggered.